veeraphab/42piscine/README.md

 # 42piscine🏊🏻‍♂️
-These are all the exercises from the piscine that I have completed.
+These are all the exercises from 42 Bangkok's piscine camp that I have completed.